 I saw the date of original publication which was 1950 and had a sigh of relief until I saw the number of current references to this publication and realized it was still be reviewed as a possible treatment for some types of chronic pain.
 I cringed again as I realized some researchers were taking this seriously.
 I had no idea such draconian methods were still being investigated.
 But in this age of opiate hysteria and extremism, I’m no longer surprised by irrational leaps of logic which strain at statistically insignificant data points in their effort to justify their bias and prejudice.
 What is most amazing now is the number of high profile medical professionals who publicly come out supporting such ideas knowing that their equally qualified peers know the difference between BS and real medicine.
-How embarrassing it must be, but being a social outcast for taking such a position must pale in comparison the $$ benefit which comes from selling out your peers and the public.
+How embarrassing it must be, but being a social outcast for taking such a position must pale in comparison to the $$ benefit which comes from selling out your peers and the public.

-Current trends in forced tapering or sudden termination of pain medication for patients who have been on it for years in my opinion is not that different.
+Current trends in forced tapering or sudden termination of pain medication for patients who have been on it for years, in my opinion, is not that different.
 When the primary goal of such treatment is to prevent addiction, aren’t such methods as draconian as a frontal lobotomy?
 The same people who advocate for these extremes are also advocating for separate drinking fountains, bathrooms and seating areas for blacks and whites.
 It’s a resurgence in conservative white privilege we haven’t seen in more than forty years and that should frighten everyone.

 A comparable example would be tapering or terminating the use of insulin in a diabetic, forcing them to use diet alone to manage their blood sugar.
 How about denying someone medication for high blood pressure, forcing them to use diet and exercise because we believe that is better for them.
 Or denying a long time smoker with COPD an inhaler because they made a socially unacceptable choice to use tobacco products?

-When such thinking manifest itself as a seven day limit on opiates for surgical procedures such as a thoracotomy or a hip replacement, haven’t we thrown the baby out with the bath water?
+When such thinking manifest itself as a seven day limit on opiates for surgical procedures such as a thoracotomy or a hip replacement, haven’t we thrown the baby out with the bathwater?

-These examples are are not small operations, each requires 8-10 weeks to fully recover.
+These examples are not small operations, each requires 8-10 weeks to fully recover.
 The first 6 of which are traditionally treated with opiates and have been long before there were any concerns about opiate abuse.

 Consider a patient with 2nd and 3rd degree burns over 50% of their body, who spends 12 weeks in the hospital recovering.
 Such a patient can’t be discharged to home with 7 days of pain medication, so do you keep them in the hospital?